-The Graduate Certificate program in Human Resource Management helps practicing HRM specialists or other organization staff members moving into HRM to advance their knowledge and skills in the field.
+The Marygrove certificate in human resource management helps practicing HRM specialists or other organization staff members moving into HRM to advance their knowledge and skills in the field.
+The program helps busy professionals earn HR certification online.

-The Graduate Certificate consists of 6 courses (18 credit hours) and is designed to meet the student’s academic and professional interests.
+The advanced human resource program consists of 6 courses (18 credit hours) and is designed to meet the student’s academic and professional interests.
 The six courses are chosen from a variety of electives in Human Resource Management and Organizational Development.
 Students should meet with the program chair to discuss the best options to meet their needs.

 There are three concentrations that a student can follow, which are detailed on the reverse side.